 Do you get frustrated with a workmate for not responding to deadlines in a timely fashion?
 How are you affected by people who always seem to be late but don’t seem to be concerned about it?
 How do you relate to emotional people?
-How do you react to people who are always concerned with or are creating rules and regulations?
+When people are always concerned with or are creating rules and regulations, how do you react to them?
 What are your reactions to people who do not seem to take others’ feelings into consideration when making decisions or taking action?
 Do you believe decisions should be made based on facts or on feelings?
 Do you ‘charge your battery’ with friends or in solitude.
 Your reactions to these situations affect your relationships, don’t they?

 You have probably noticed that you have preferences.
 Where did they come from?
 Why do you prefer some things over other things?
 Environment is not the answer, including how your mother raised you.
 Oh yes, the influence of your mother and your environment affected you but if they are the reason for our preferences, why is it that some people develop preferences opposite to their training and experiences?

 Preferences can be the very opposite — even in identical twins or in children raised in the same family and under identical conditions.
 We have free choice but not uninfluenced choices.
 So, let’s say a word about this basic human condition.

 Free choice means I can choose whatever I want, regardless of whether it hurts me or helps me.
 However, we typically don’t like hurting ourselves so we will choose according to how we feel things would be best for us.
 That’s a definition of a preference.